Skip to main content

 Describe your intangible connection as well.

 How is UChicago a place that aligns with your values, dreams, and goals?
 How do you vibe with it?
-For example, if I wanted to write about the Creative Writing internship, I would state explicitly how it draws me in:
+For example, if a student wanted to write about the Creative Writing internship, they should explicitly state how it draws them in:

 Engage with faculty and students, if possible.